greyscalepress/ioerror-transcripts/2012-12-27-Not-my-department.md

 And so this defense that people have, that they're journalists, so they're protected and no one will do anything to them, it's nonsense.
 In the United States, every journalist that is subject to the wireless tapping tentacles is surveilled, regardless of the general journalistic protection.
 Every member of Congress, everybody in this room, probably, especially everyone in this room.

-And of course people will say something lije “ Well, don't cross the border with anything ”.
+And of course people will say something like “Well, don't cross the border with anything”.

 That's just so stupid.
 So you know for example when I crossed the border with a telephone, I'm not actually allowed to tell you what happened to my telephone.
-And obviously it was a mistake to cross the border with a telephone, But it was not that much of a mistake since the telephone connects to the telephon system, and every number in that phone had been used to make a received call, so it's not like on this day, it was not already in the hands of the oppressor's hand
-It was the case in fact that it was slightly better indexed, but it also had extra numbers just for fun I mean if you're going to have a surveillance state that is going to get people for guilt of association, you might wanna make sure that you have some jerks in your phone book, right?
+And obviously it was a mistake to cross the border with a telephone.
+But it was not that much of a mistake since the telephone connects to the telephone system, and every number in that phone had been used to make or receive a call.
+So it's not like on this day, it was not already in the hands of the oppressors.
+It was the case that it was slightly better indexed, but it also had extra numbers just for fun.
+I mean, if you're going to have a surveillance state that is going to get people for guilt of association, you might wanna make sure that you have some jerks in your phone book, right?

 [applause]

-But the reality it that while I can't cross the border with anything of consequence, that is me deciding to become subdued, and that is me deciding to accept the opression
+But the reality is that while I can't cross the border with anything of consequence, that is me deciding to become subdued, and that is me deciding to accept the opression.

-And every one here could make that choice, but I say “ fuck that ”, that's not a choice we should make.
+And every one here could make that choice, but I say “fuck that”, that's not a choice we should make.
-It is in fact a coping mechanism, and these kinds of coping mechanisms are a response to feeling the lack of agency, feeling a total helplessness, for example people who run through their mind things like “ how will I eat? ”, “ how will I feed my children? ”, “ how will I educate them? ” “ If I don't play along, if I don't comply, they'll make my life hell. ”
+It is in fact a coping mechanism, and these kinds of coping mechanisms are a response to feeling the lack of agency, feeling a total helplessness.
+For example people who run through their mind things like “how will I eat?”, “how will I feed my children?”, “how will I educate them?”
+“If I don't play along, if I don't comply, they'll make my life hell.”

-Part of the problem here, and it's funny to say that in Europe because it's such a different context.
-Part of the problem here is the state.
-When the state has the power to make you have those kinds of thoughts appear in your head, when it allows you to create that and to make those choices, we become less free.
+Part of the problem here—and it's funny to say that in Europe because it's such a different context—part of the problem here is the State.
+When the State has the power to make you have those kinds of thoughts appear in your head, when it allows you to create that and to make those choices, we become less free.

 So maybe recognizing those coping mechanisms, and then trying to progress to the next one, trying to progress to the next thought, could be helpful.